Apply to Become a State Ambassador

 Who sponsors the 4-H State Ambassador program?

-The Thomas and Dorothy Leavey Foundation provides financial sponsorship of the California 4-H State Ambassador Program, which includes ambassador travel and other expenses, through The California 4-H Foundation.
+The Thomas and Dorothy Leavey Foundation provides financial sponsorship of the California 4-H State Ambassador Program, which includes travel and other expenses for the State Ambassadors.
+Funds are distributed through The California 4-H Foundation.

 What is the application process?

 The California State 4-H Office coordinates the selection of candidates to ensure that a similar, fair and equitable process is followed.
-Applications must be received by the State 4-H Office date to be determined.
+Applications must be received by the State 4-H Office by the application deadline date.

 For more information, contact the California 4-H Ambassador Coordinator, Jenna Colburn, at email@example.com or 530-750-1336.